 Since being elected to Parliament, James has been a strong voice locally and in Westminster for North West Norfolk.
-His top priority is securing investment for the Queen Elizabeth Hospital and he has been lobbying the Prime Minister and Health Secretary to include QEH in the government's health infrastructure programme.
-He has been campaigning for improved infrastructure to support jobs and growth including better rail services and the introduction of 8 car trains from King's Lynn to Cambridge as well as major investment in Ely North to increase capacity and unlock half-hourly off peak services from King's Lynn to King's Cross.
+His top priority is securing investment for the Queen Elizabeth Hospital and he has been lobbying the Prime Minister and Health Secretary to include QEH in the government's health new hospitals programme.
+He has campaigned for improved infrastructure to support jobs and growth including better rail services and the introduction of 8 car trains from King's Lynn to Cambridge as well as major investment in Ely North to increase capacity and unlock half-hourly off peak services from King's Lynn to King's Cross.

-He is a member of a number of All Party Parliamentary Groups including the Armed Forces; Veterans; Cricket; Dark Skies; Motor Neurone Disease; Gambling Related Harms; and Motorsport.
+He is a member of a number of All Party Parliamentary Groups including the Armed Forces; Veterans; Speech and Language Therapy; Cricket; Dark Skies; Motor Neurone Disease; Gambling Related Harms; Fairgrounds and Circuses; and Motorsport.

 As well as supporting Norwich City, James regularly watches the Linnets at the Walks.